langur

 has no effect on parent processes

-returns a hash of properties from PATH file or directory, if it can be determined at time of execution; otherwise returns null
+returns a hash of properties from path file or directory, if it can be determined at time of execution; otherwise returns null

 returns string from given file